BACKGROUND

 When did the lynx go extinct in Scotland?

-Bones discovered in a cave in North Yorkshire suggest that lynxes were present as late as the fifth or sixth century AD in England.
-However, in the wilder corners of Scotland, it is probable that lynx survived for longer.
-A 16th-century letter to the famous Swiss naturalist Conrad Gessner described the best lynx skins in Europe coming from Sweden and Scotland, although it has been suggested that the ‘Scottish’ skins may have been imports.
+However, the lynx is a shy and cryptic species.
+Even today, many people living alongside lynx never see them or suspect their presence.
+In the wilder corners of Scotland, it is possible that lynx survived far longer.
+A 16th-century letter to the famous Swiss naturalist Conrad Gessner described the best lynx skins in Europe coming from Sweden and Scotland, although it has been suggested that these ‘Scottish’ skins may have been imports.
 However, Richard Pococke’s Tour of Scotland book, written in 1760, describes what might have been a population of lynxes surviving near Auchencairn in Dumfries and Galloway.

 Why did the Scottish lynx go extinct?